Japan guide

 LANGUAGE

 I’m not expecting you to become conversational in Japanese before you go, but the more of the Japanese language you can learn, the better off you’ll be.
 We’ll almost completely ignore kanji in this section.
 What are kanji?
-Those are the “crazy complicated symbols” that everyone sees and immediately things the language is too hard to learn.
+Those are the “crazy complicated symbols” that everyone sees and immediately thinks the language is too hard to learn.
 If you don’t mind sounding like a gaijin¸or foreigner, skip the next paragraph.

 Japanese has four methods of writing.
 One uses the English alphabet.
 This one is known as romaji, it’s probably the easiest for you to read.
-Then there’s hiragana and katakana, two phonetic alphabets, each with the same sound.
+Then there’s hiragana and katakana, two phonetic alphabets, each with the same sounds.

 Example: